open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 ## Contribute to other repositories

-The OpenTelemetry project contains many repositories.
-Several of these repositories contain documentation: user-facing help text, error messages, API references or code comments.
+OpenTelemetry is an open source project, and we gladly accept new contributions and contributors.
+See the CONTRIBUTING.md file in each SIG repository for information on getting started.

+Individual SIGs may maintain documentation above and beyond what is offered here, but we strive for accurate general guidance on using the project from our main website.

 If you see text you'd like to improve, use GitHub to search all repositories in the OpenTelemetry organization.
 This can help you figure out where to submit your issue or PR.
 Each repository has its own processes and procedures.
 Before you file an issue or submit a PR, read that repository's `README.md`, `CONTRIBUTING.md`, and `code-of-conduct.md`, if they exist.

 Most repositories use issue and PR templates.
 Have a look through some open issues and PRs to get a feel for that team's processes.
 Make sure to fill out